beaugunderson/statusnet-apache-authentication/README.md

 Default values are in (parenthesis)

-See http://pear.php.net/manual/en/package.networking.net-ldap2.connecting.php for additional information about these options.
+See the [PHP LDAP manual](http://pear.php.net/manual/en/package.networking.net-ldap2.connecting.php) for additional information about these options.

 For most LDAP installations, the "nickname" and "username" attributes should be the same.